Procedure: Nuclear Security

 - inspections are conducted.

 - The University Radiation Safety policy and procedure provides details of the responsibilities of people dealing with radioactive material and associated processes.
 Additional responsibilities when dealing with nuclear material are listed below.

 - The Director of a Research School or Dean of a College holding nuclear material:

-- appoints a Nuclear Materials Contact Officer and deputy;
+- appoints a Radiation Safety Officer and deputy;

-- informs the Associate Director, Work Environment Group, of the Nuclear Materials Contact Officer and deputy; and
+- informs the Deputy Chief People Officer, Safety and Wellbeing, of the Radiation Safety Officer and deputy; and

 - ensures that appropriate facilities and resources are available to manage nuclear material in compliance with the University procedures and the University ASNO permit and WHS legislations.

 Research Group Leaders and supervisors

 - Research Group Leaders and supervisors using nuclear material:

-- discuss any intent to obtain or acquire nuclear material with the local Nuclear Materials Contact Officer and the University ASNO Liaison Officer;
+- discuss any intent to obtain or acquire nuclear material with the local Radiation Safety Officer and University Safety and Wellbeing Group;

 - only use nuclear material for the authorised uses described in the permit;

 - inform all persons with authorised access to nuclear material of the conditions of the permit;

-- provide sufficient information to ASNO and the University ASNO Liaison Officer to allow inspectors to comply with health and safety procedures at the approved locations; and
+- provide sufficient information to ASNO and the University Safety and Wellbeing Group to allow inspectors to comply with health and safety procedures at the approved locations; and

 - provide access to inspectors to any premises occupied by the permit holder and allow inspectors to exercise any functions that they are authorised to do under the Safeguards Act and Regulations.

 - the management of their local area nuclear material;

 - security of and access to the material;